 Did you know that pigs can get pregnant at 3 months old?
 ALWAYS make sure you are buying from a breeder that has papers on their adult so you can confirm their age.
 An ethical breeder will not breed a pig until they are over the age of 2, for the health of the pig, piglets and the reputation of their breeding program.
 (Note: We will NEVER breed a pig under the age of 2 for ANY reason).

 How big do they get?
 This is probably the most frequently asked question.
 The short answer is they will be about 13-17" tall.
-The long answer is that we need to take into consideration genetics, environment and terminology A "mini pig" simply means that they are not a farm pig.
-Mini pig is a term that is used for ANY pig weighing less than 150 pounds.
-Anything over 150+ pounds is considered a farm (meat) pig.
-A pig can grow for up to 3-5 years. *Our adult pigs still cuddle up to us and are small enough to sit in our laps.
+The long answer is that we need to take into consideration genetics, environment and terminology A "mini pig" simply means that they are not a commercial farm pig.
+Mini pig is a term that is used for ANY pig weighing less than 300 pounds.
+Anything over 300+ pounds is considered a farm (meat) pig.
+A pig can grow for up to 3-5 years. *Our adult pigs still cuddle up to us and are small enough to sit on our laps.
 There are some that we DO carry around with us when needed - because they are spoiled and loved and we enjoy it.

 Genetics: There is natural variation in size among offspring in any species, and offspring are not always going to end up the exact same size as their parents.
 Similar to humans.